opentok/opentok-windows-sdk-samples/README.md

 ### FileAudioSource

-This app shows how to leverage IAudioDevice to provide a cusotm audio device that reads audio from a file and uses it as input for the audio stream.
+This sample implements the renderer subsystem of a custom audio device (IAudioDevice) to read audio from a file and use it as input for the audio stream of a publisher.

 ### Transformers